ArtemSotnikov/HomeWork/home-work-63/README.md

 ## Routes
 Route	method description:

-/login	 ----> GET login page with username and passwort, If incorrect credentials are submitted, shows an error message.
+/login	 ----> GET login page with user email and passwort, If incorrect credentials are submitted, shows an error message

-/login	 ----> POST check user credentials (from data/users.js), if succesfull redirect to Home page, if unsuccesfull reload login page with error.
+/login	 ----> POST handles login with email and password using Passport.js

+/	 ----> GET home page, which has no restrictions

+/protected  ----> GET protected page, accessible only for loged in users

-/	 ----> GET Home page with a link to the articles list.
+/logout ----> GET	logs the user out

-/set-cookie/:theme  ----> GET page with themes and set one theme (light or dark).
-Returns message with confirmation.

-/articles ----> GET	HTML page showing a list of all articles.
-Each article links to its detail page.

-/articles/:id ----> GET	Displays a specific article by ID using EJS.
-If not found, returns 404.

-## Article Data

-Articles are stored in data/articles.js as an array of objects.

 ## User Data